openpracticelibrary/openpracticelibrary/src/pages/practice/collaboration-pathways.md

   U﻿sing this practice you will be able to turn shared purpose into shared results!
 howTo: >-

-  Getting the ball rolling with Collaboration Pathways is fairly simple and assuming you get the people together in a (virtual) room only a 2-step process.
+  Getting the ball rolling with Collaborative Pathways is fairly simple and assuming you get the people together in a (virtual) room only a 2-step process.

   S﻿tep 1: